Skip to Content

 Here is Elliot, either trying to eat my face or to give me kisses.

-But our baby refused solid food.
+But he refused solid food.

 So yea, it felt a little disappointing when he did not want to try any of the usual first foods: applesauce, mashed banana, mashed avocado, baby cereals.
 He turned his nose up at all of these.